WemXPro/documentation/project/webserver.md

 title: Webserver Configuration
 description:
 published: true
-date: 2023-10-30T14:43:00.047Z
+date: 2024-07-06T10:43:53.790Z
 tags:
 editor: markdown
 dateCreated: 2023-07-08T13:58:20.839Z
 ---

 # Webserver
-Webservers are respobsible for returning content whenever a user makes a request to your website.
+Webservers are responsible for returning content whenever a user makes a request to your website.
 To use WemX you need to choose which webserver you are going to use.

 # Nginx {.tabset}
 ## Nginx without SSL